joshuafinchCC/azure-portal/README.md

   ![image](https://github.com/joshuafinchCC/azure-portal/assets/155266044/81becd36-cc77-48fd-934c-17146f861811)
   </ul>

-   <li>To finish, simply select "Delete resource group" on the toolbar and enter your resource group name
+   <li>To finish, simply select "Delete resource group" on the toolbar and enter your resource group name.
+Your Notifications bell on the right will keep you updated on the deletion status, and once it is complete you can navigate to the <b>Azure Home Portal</b> and find your resource groups tab empty!